IonicBrazil/ionic-garden/README.md

 # Ionic Garden

-Yet another way to do my job with Ionic Framework
+This project is for every ionite who wants to play with Ionic's Source

-## Run forest Run!
+## Run Ionites, Run!

-To run this project, first lets clone it, with special commands when using git submodules
+To run this project, first lets clone it, with the special `--recursive` flag to bring us submodules sources

 ```sh
 git clone --recursive git@github.com:felquis/ionic-garden
 ```

-Dependencies
+Install dependencies

 ```sh
 npm install -d